 - Read.
 Of course we should all be a little wary of things we find on the internet, but there are some websites which offer great advice and suggested activities.
 Here are a few that I recommend - Talking Point, The Communication Trust, ICAN, Playing With Words 365, AFASIC).
 Some really useful stuff is available online these days.
-Take a look at our Blogs and Websites page for more ideas of places to look.

 - Language skill groups.
 If your child is of pre-school age, there are often groups which run to encourage children’s language skills.
 Sure Start Centres often run these and there are other privately run classes such as Talking Tots or Tiny Talk (baby signing).
 These are often not run by speech and language therapists but they can be great for encouraging communication skills.

 - Keep a record of your child's progress.
 Sometimes it's hard to see progress when you are interacting with your child every day.
 Keep a little notebook and write down new things that you notice about their language (eg asked lots of questions today or shared toys with another child or whatever it is).
 This will help you to see where they are making progress and where they perhaps need more help.

 - Try again later.
 Criteria change.
 Children change.
 If you are still concerned after 6 months or a year and especially if your notebook suggests that your child isn't making progress, you should seek a re-referral.
 Even if a child has already been discharged, they can sometimes be re-referred if there are new concerns.

 Join the SNJ “Patron” Squad & get exclusive content!